abhisekdash35/andromeda/README.md

 ####                                        local_standard_time_meridian)
 Converts equatorial coordinates of right ascension and declination to horizon coordinates of azimuth ad elevation.
 ##### Parameters:
-ra: The right ascension of the object.
+ra: The right ascension of the object in decimal hours between 0 and 24.
-dec: The declination of the object.
+dec: The declination of the object in degrees.
+Negative for southern latitudes.
 time_of_observation_in_datetime_format: The local time of observation in standard datetime format.
 latitude_of_observer: Latitude of observer.
 longitude_of_observer: Longitude of observer.
 local_standard_time_meridian: The local standard time meridian.
 For e.g +82.5 for Indian Standard Time
+##### returns:
+The azimuth and altitude at observer's location.

 #### > coordinate_transformations.hor_to_eq(azimuth,
 ####              altitude,